 In order to protect both our customers and staff from the spread of infection, our Customer Service Centre in McLachlan Street, Horsham, is closed until further notice.

 The Customer Call Centre and 24-hour service fault line remain fully operational.

+Boat ramps remain open and day visitors from regional Victoria are still permitted.
 Please ensure your use of these areas complies with the latest State Government coronavirus (COVID-19) public health measures.
 Physical distancing and outdoor gathering requirements apply at all times – including at the boat ramp and on your boat.

 - Moora Moora Reservoir

 Please note that all camp grounds at or adjacent to GWMWater Reservoirs are also closed.

 For more information about coronavirus and social distancing, visit: dhhs.vic.gov.au/coronavirus

 We understand that coronavirus (COVID-19) may significantly impact household budgets and businesses.

 If you are experiencing difficulty in paying your water and sewerage bill or are unable to pay due to the temporary closure of our Customer Service Centre, please get in touch with us as soon as possible so we can help.

 There is no evidence that drinking water will be affected by the COVID-19 virus or that it is transmitted by drinking water.